schuberteddie/FunctionalProgLang/README.md

 # FunctionalProgLang
-This is an interpreter I madfe a while back for a purely functional rudimentary programming language I invented
+This is an interpreter I made a while back for a purely functional rudimentary programming language I invented